thomasjwise/tjwise_personal/content/home/resources.md

 title = "Resources"
 subtitle = """
 These are free and open-source educational resources delivered to the organizations listed.
-Follow the title link to access the resources published on github
+Follow the title link to access the resources published through this site, and available on Github
 """

 # Date format